 It’s easy to upgrade a 1998-2013 Harley touring bike’s radio.
 These motorcycles have Rockford Fosgate and Aquatic AV source units.
 Both radios fit into the fairing and have electrical connectors that don’t require car modifications.
 In about an hour, your local mobile improvement store can have you back on the road with all of the source unit features you could possibly want.

 Rockford Fosgate’s PMX-HD9813 digital media receiver is a single-DIN, water-resistant receiver featuring Bluetooth, USB, and a brilliant color display.

 Your installer can link the radio to the audio control switches on the handlebars in many cases, particularly with Harley-Davidson motorcycles, to make it safer to alter the level or change songs while riding.

 The Harley-Davidson AQ-MP-5UBT-HS radio is a direct-fit solution with Bluetooth and a high-power amplifier.

-The ARC Audio PSM is a sophisticated signal processor designed exclusively for motorcycle applications that can help your audio system sound fantastic.
+The ARC Audio PSM is a sophisticated signal processor designed specifically for motorcycles.

 Bluetooth receivers for motorcycles, such as the JL Audio MBT-RX, make it simple to stream music into an amplifier or signal processor.